MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \subsection{Experimental Setups}

-\paragraph{Datasets} We experiment with controlling two aspects: sentiment and topic, simultaneously.
-We use the IMDb movie reviews (positive and negative)~\cite{maas-etal-2011-learning} for sentiment control and AGNews dataset (World, Sports, Business and Sci./Tech)~\cite{zhang2015character} for topic control.
-Following previous work~\cite{qian-etal-2022-controllable, DBLP:conf/emnlp/GuFMZG022}, we randomly sample 20k sentences from each dataset for each attribute to train MacLaSa.
-For evaluation, consistent with previous work~\cite{DBLP:conf/iclr/DathathriMLHFMY20,DBLP:conf/emnlp/KrauseGMKJSR21,DBLP:conf/naacl/YangK21,DBLP:conf/acl/LiuSLSBSC20,DBLP:conf/acl/GuFMWG022}, we choose the same 15 attribute-unrelated prompts and ask the model to generate 50 sentences with the desired attributes starting with each prompt.
+\paragraph{Datasets} We conduct experiments for controlling two aspects: sentiment and topic, simultaneously.
+We adopt the IMDb movie reviews (positive and negative)~\cite{maas-etal-2011-learning} for sentiment control and AGNews dataset (World, Sports, Business and Sci./Tech)~\cite{zhang2015character} for topic control.
+Following previous work~\cite{qian-etal-2022-controllable, DBLP:conf/emnlp/GuFMZG022}, we randomly sample 20k sentences from each dataset for each attribute to train our method.
+For evaluation, consistent with previous work~\cite{DBLP:conf/iclr/DathathriMLHFMY20,DBLP:conf/emnlp/KrauseGMKJSR21,DBLP:conf/naacl/YangK21,DBLP:conf/acl/LiuSLSBSC20,DBLP:conf/acl/GuFMWG022}, we choose the same 15 attribute-unrelated prompts and ask the model to complete 50 sentences with the desired attributes starting with each prompt.

-\paragraph{Baselines} For comparison, we include a set of baselines: \textbf{(1) Optimization-based methods:} \textbf{PPLM}~\cite{DBLP:conf/iclr/DathathriMLHFMY20} back-propagates gradients of extra attribute classifiers to guide conditional generation at every decoding step. \textbf{Mix\&Match}~\cite{mireshghallah-etal-2022-mix} uses a Metropolis-Hastings sampling scheme to draw samplers from an energy-based model that combines multiple attribute discriminators. \textbf{(2) Prefix-based methods:} \textbf{Contrastive Prefix} (abbreviated as \textbf{Contrastive})~\cite{qian-etal-2022-controllable} trains prefixes for each aspect while the combination of them can achieve multi-aspect control.
-We also compare with recent approaches that manipulate the latent space, including: \textbf{LatentOps}~\cite{liu2022composable} performs composable text operations in the low-dimensional latent space, and \textbf{Distribution}~\cite{DBLP:conf/emnlp/GuFMZG022} searches for the intersection areas of multiple attribute distributions for generation.
-All baselines (excluding Contrastive\footnote{We reproduce their work on our datasets and achieve comparable results.}) are directly taken or implemented from their public source codes.
-To have fair comparison, all baseline models use the GPT-2 medium as the backbone generator.